 McMath–Pierce Solar Telescope, Solar telescope at Kitt Peak National Observatory, United States

-The telescope was completed in 1962 and held the title of world's largest solar instrument until 2019.
-When the Daniel K. Inouye Solar Telescope began operations, it took over the leading role in solar research.
+The telescope was completed in 1962 and held the title of the world's largest solar instrument for nearly 6 decades.
+In 2019, the Daniel K. Inouye Solar Telescope in Hawaii took over that role.

 The community of curious travelers